-Have you ever been at a friend's or family member's house, asked for a glass of water, then took a sip only to notice it tasted different from your water at home?
-While you may think, "that's weird, I thought water was just water," that's not necessarily true.
+Have you ever been at somebody else's house and asked for a glass of water?
+When you took a sip, you couldn't help but notice it tasted very different from your water at home.
+You may have thought, "That's weird, I thought water was just water," However, the taste says otherwise.

 The Big Differences

 - City water comes from a large source (a lake, river, etc.) which is shared by many, many households.

 - Well water comes from deep within your own ground.

 - City water is put through a variety of cleaning processes.
 Before it ever enters your home, it is treated daily and regularly tested to be sure it's safe to consume.
 The results of city water testing are kept on public record.

 - Well water doesn’t go through the same cleaning process, but rather, the water is filtered naturally as it slowly trickles from the surface into your underground reservoir.
 You'll need to test and track the quality yourself.

 - City water is highly reliable as there is a constant supply, but if something does go wrong it is quickly corrected by the city.